- Computers & Software

 In no way does this mean that analog devices and memorabilia are foregone in our history.
 It is obvious they played an important role until there arose better computation methodology and craze over personal computers.

-Digital computers as the word suggests, work by manipulating binary digits which are represented in numerals and non-numeric letters and symbols.
+Digital computers as the word suggest work by manipulating binary digits which are represented in numerals and non-numeric letters and symbols.
 They discreetly estimate electric data signals using zeros and ones.
 Unlike analog computers which measure data to information in an infinite form, digital computers operate by estimating data input and output using the 0 and 1 binary mode or discrete ON and OFF electric signals.

 Digital computers are capable of delivering more accurate data than analog computers.
 They manipulate logical operations and arithmetic operations like multiplication, addition, subtraction, and division.

 Differences Between Analog and Digital Devices

 The major difference between digital and analog computers is the manner in which they handle data.
 While digital computers use binary language in order to accurately effect computation, analog computers handle continuous data such as voltage changes and temperature fluctuations to output computation.

 Work on continuous values

 Measure quantities like speed and temperature

 Used by all and in all sectors of society